AES@NAMM Pro Sound Symposium: Live & Studio 2019

 Entertainment Wireless Academy Thursday, Saturday, Sunday

-Hosted by wireless touring professional Ike Zimbel, Entertainment Wireless Academy begins each day with an important Spectrum Update panel discussing upcoming changes to wireless-frequency spectrum, followed by 90-minute breakout classroom instruction on recent wireless hardware innovations from leading brands, including Sennheiser, Lectrosonics, Alteros/Audio-Technica and Professional Wireless Systems/RAD.
+Hosted by wireless touring professional Ike Zimbel, Entertainment Wireless Academy begins each day with an important Spectrum Update panel discussing upcoming changes to wireless-frequency spectrum, followed by 90-minute breakout classroom instruction on recent wireless hardware innovations from leading brands, including Shure, Lectrosonics, Alteros/Audio-Technica and Professional Wireless Systems/RAD.
 These sessions include best practices, antenna systems and frequency coordination to prepare attendees for the coming changes in wireless spectrum.
-Sunday’s program includes a Career panel.

 In-Ear Monitoring Academy Friday